Cecil Frederick Robertson: Work following the revolution

 In April 1912, the other doctor at the Sianfu Hospital, Dr. Young, fell ill with appendicitis.
 Robertson operated on Young and saw to his recovery while running the hospital himself.
-In June Robertson began working with the Governor of the Province to set up an institute for disabled soldiers, which was later established as the "Pity The Wounded Hospital".
+In June, Robertson began working with the provincial governor to establish an institute for disabled soldiers, which was later founded as the Pity the Wounded Hospital.

 Death

-On 11 February 1913 Robertson received a message from a missionary in the province of Gansu requesting travel aid to bring his two-year-old son to Robertson for smallpox treatment.
-Robertson made the four days' to Gansu journey himself immediately and arrived in two days.
+On 11 February 1913, Robertson received a message from a missionary in the province of Gansu requesting travel aid to bring his two-year-old son to Robertson for smallpox treatment.
+Robertson made the four days' journey to Gansu himself immediately and arrived in two days.
 He treated the child, who did not have smallpox, and returned in three days' time.
 Upon his return he wrote to his mother that the journey had "shown me that I am far fitter than I thought I was."
-However, somewhere along that journey Robertson contracted typhus.
-On 5 March he was confined to bed rest with a fever of 104 degrees.
-On the morning of 6 March he entered a coma; Robertson died later that day.
+However, somewhere along that journey, Robertson contracted typhus.
+On 5 March, he was confined to bed rest with a fever of 104 degrees.
+On the morning of 6 March, he entered a coma; Robertson died later that day.

 Legacy

-Beyond his work at the Sianfu Hospital Robertson made significant contributions to Xi'an during his service, including the establishment of an institute for disabled soldiers, the Pity The Wounded Hospital.
-He also credited with the success and training of the newly founded Red Cross League in Shaanxi during and after the 1911 Revolution.
+Beyond his work at the Sianfu Hospital, Robertson made significant contributions to Xi'an during his service, including the establishment of an institute for disabled soldiers, the Pity the Wounded Hospital.
+He was also credited with the success and training of the newly founded Red Cross league in Shaanxi during and after the 1911 Revolution.

-Robertson was well-respected by local authorities of both the imperial and Republic governments.
-Upon his death he was given the distinction of a full military funeral by the Military Governor.
-After he and Dr. Jenkins had died, the Sianfu Hospital was renamed the Jenkins-Robertson Memorial Hospital in their honour.
+Robertson was well-respected by local authorities of both the imperial and republican governments.
+Upon his death, he was given the distinction of a funeral with full military honours by the provincial military governor.
+After he and Dr. Jenkins had died, the Sianfu Hospital was renamed the Jenkins–Robertson Memorial Hospital in their honour.